JehanAB/jehanab.github.io/README.md

 ## Why this structure

-- **Data-driven, not hand-typed JSX**: all 10 projects, 19 tech icons, 8
-  certifications, 3 testimonials, and 10 "Professional Work" items live in `src/data/*.js` as arrays, and each component just `.map()`s over them.
-  Adding an 11th project means adding one object to `projects.js` — no JSX to duplicate.
+- **Data-driven, not hand-typed JSX**: all 8 personal projects, the tech stack icons, certifications, testimonials, and the 10 "Professional Work" items live in `src/data/*.js` as arrays, and each component just `.map()`s over them.
+Adding another project means adding one object to `projects.js` — no JSX to duplicate.
 - **Real i18n, not DOM string-swapping**: the original site used `data-ar` / `data-ar-html` attributes and vanilla JS to swap `textContent` at runtime.
 This version uses a proper `LanguageContext`